-The main cause for second world war was the Germans invasion of Poland and demand for Danzig corridor by Hitler.
+The main cause of the second world war was the German’s invasion of Poland and the demand for the Danzig corridor by Hitler.
 On 1st September 1939 German troops stormed Poland and on 3rd September Britain and France declared war on Germany thus beginning of Second World War.

 Japan captured Thailand, Malaya, Burma, Philippines and continued to fight with Americans.
 On 6th August 1945, America dropped atomic bombs at Hiroshima and on 9th August they attacked again at Nagasaki which was the deadliest weapon used by humans.

-Within a few seconds, nearly 80,000 lives were lost and another 70,000 wounded lakhs of people lost their lives and rest were crippled for their whole life, and the future generations were also doomed.
-With such a destructive weapon in America possession, Japan lost hopes of winning the war.
-Which resulted in the end for World War II, Japan surrendered on 15th August and the war came to an end.
+Within a few seconds, nearly 80,000 lives were lost and another 70,000 wounded lakhs of people lost their lives, and the rest were crippled for their whole life, and the future generations were also doomed.
+With such a destructive weapon in America’s possession, Japan lost hopes of winning the war.
+This resulted in the end of World War II, Japan surrendered on 15th August and the war came to an end.
 It became the most devastating war in human history with death and devastation at an unprecedented scale.

 The United States and Russia emerged as two great powers in the world the entire world was divided into two power blocs.
-This led to the Cold war between western powers led by the USA and communist Bloc led by Russia.
-Cold war neither a war nor a condition of peace, it was a state of uneasy peace.
-It led to a mad race for armaments it was only ended when the two superpowers agreed for Peaceful Co-existence to a Nuclear War and formation of United Nation Organization on 24th October 1945.
+This led to the Cold war between western powers led by the USA and the communist Bloc led by Russia.
+The cold war was neither a war nor a condition of peace, it was a state of uneasy peace.
+It led to a mad race for armaments it was only ended when the two superpowers agreed for Peaceful Co-existence to a Nuclear War and the formation of the United Nations Organization on 24th October 1945.